xpepper/remote-timer/README.md

 # Remote Team Timer

-A shared countdown timer for remote teams to improve focus and productivity.
+A sharedd countdown timer for remote teams to improve focus and productivity.

 ## Goal